- Home

 For an Accessibility Checklist for Meetings and Events, click here.

-If you would like to learn more about the Access Committee or would like to discuss an accessibility issue at Temple Sinai please email the Chair of the Access Committee, Rabbi Ruth Adar.
+If you would like to learn more about the Access Committee or would like to discuss an accessibility issue at Temple Sinai please email the Access Committee.